pachli/pachli-android/docs/contributing/code.md

 ### Choose a build variant

+Pachli has 2 x 3 build flavours.

-Pachli has two build variants, `blue` and `orange`.
-The blue variant is used to build each release.
-The `orange` variant can be installed alongside the `blue` variant, and is ideal if you want to keep the released version of Pachli and your testing version installed side by side.
+The two colour flavours are `blue` and `orange`.
+The blue flavour is used to build each production release.
+The `orange` flavour can be installed alongside the `blue` flavour, and is ideal if you want to keep the released version of Pachli and your testing version installed side by side.

+Pachli Current is built from the `orange` flavour.

+The three store flavours are `fdroid`, `github`, and `google`.
+These contain store-specific code; for example, checking for an updated release.

-Typically you would configure the build variant in Android Studio with Build > Select Build Variant..., and select `orangeDebug`.
+Typically you would configure the build variant in Android Studio with Build > Select Build Variant..., and select `orangeFdroidDebug`.

 This is not mandatory, but may make developing easier for you.